mscurtescu/secevent/draft-scurtescu-secevent-risc-use-cases.md

 Security as a Service {#secaas}
 ---------------------

-Similar to IdaaS described in previous estion, but the service provider has its own set of credentials different from the credentials and RP is using.
+Similar to IdaaS described in previous section, but the service provider has its own set of credentials different from the credentials that an RP is using.
 The SP cannot impersonate the RP at IdP.
 The IdP must define delegation rules and allow the SP to make requests on behalf of the RP.

 On-Premise RP {#on-premise-rp}
 -------------

 The RP (receiver) is behind a firewall and cannot be reached through HTTP.

-The only way to deliver events is if the RP periodically polls an endpoint provided by the transmitter.
+The only way to deliver events is by periodicall polls done by the receiver to an endpoint provided by the transmitter.

 --- back